 Now there's a new way to offer your support to Cincinnati Public Radio—by donating your usable but unwanted car, truck, boat or recreational vehicle to WVXU.

-Simply call 1-877-308-2408 or visit www.vehiclesforcharity.org to arrange for a pickup.
+Simply visit this web site for more information or to arrange for a pickup.
 The operators can help answer any specific questions you may have.

 Here are the answers to some commonly asked questions: